1939 conclave: Papabili

-Pacelli was heavily favored among the cardinals to win.
+Pacelli was, however, heavily favored among the cardinals to win.
 Pius XI had hinted that he favored Pacelli as his successor.
 On 15 December 1937, during his last consistory, Pius XI strongly hinted to the cardinals that he expected Pacelli to be his successor, saying "He is in your midst."
 He had previously been quoted as saying: "When today the Pope dies, you'll get another one tomorrow, because the Church continues.
 It would be a much bigger tragedy, if Cardinal Pacelli dies, because there is only one.
 I pray every day, God may send another one into one of our seminaries, but as of today, there is only one in this world."

 Like Pius X, Pius XI had been a blunt-spoken, no-nonsense pontiff.
-Assembling in 1939 as the outbreak of hostilities that became the Second World War was widely anticipated, the cardinals turned to a soft-spoken diplomat.
+Assembling in 1939, as the outbreak of hostilities that became the Second World War was widely anticipated, the cardinals turned swiftly to Pacelli, a soft-spoken Vatican diplomat.

 Balloting

-Pacelli, in his role as Camerlengo, announced on 10 February that the College would wait the maximum time allowed, eighteen days from the death of the pope, to start the conclave.
+Pacelli, in his role as camerlengo, announced on 10 February that the College would wait the maximum time allowed, eighteen days from the death of the pope, to start the conclave.
 The time period before starting had been lengthened following the previous conclave, for which three North American cardinals had arrived too late to participate.
 When the 31 cardinals available discussed the question on 11 February, they amended his plan only to provide that they would start earlier if all those who planned to attend had arrived in Rome.
-The cardinals arrived slowly in Rome, with just 37 attending the papal funeral on 14 February and 46 at a funeral Mass on 18 February.
+The cardinals arrived slowly in Rome, with just 37 attending the papal funeral on 14 February, and 46 at a funeral Mass on 18 February.
 By 20 February, starting the conclave on 28 February appeared to be a possibility, as only three non-Italians had yet to arrive: William Henry O'Connell of Boston, Sebastião da Silveira Cintra of Rio de Janeiro, and Santiago Copello of Buenos Aires.
-On 22 February the cardinals sitting in general congregation settled on 1 March, expecting the three to arrive at Naples on the S.S.
+On 22 February, the cardinals sitting in general congregation settled on 1 March, expecting the three to arrive at Naples on the S.S.
 Neptunia on that morning.

-The conclave was held in the Apostolic Palace.
+The conclave was held as per tradition in the Sistine Chapel in the Apostolic Palace.
 All the cardinals attended, 35 Italians and 27 from other countries.
 The doors closed at 6:17 pm.